July 11, 2017

 Using ACDsee for Photography

 For the past few years, I’ve been interested in a more powerful digital photography workflow solution than the brutish practice of shuffling JPG files around on my hard drive and hoping for the best.
-I have really been seeking one (or more) specialized programs which can handle the common photography tasks of organizing photos from the moment they leave the camera to their final resting place on my hard drive (and/or backup server), and performing common photo editing upon them like curve adjustments and blemish removal. ...
+I have really been seeking one (or more) specialized programs which can handle the common photography tasks of organizing photos from the moment they leave the camera to their final resting place on my hard drive (and/or backup server), and performing common photo editing upon them like curve adjustments and blemish removal.
+These solutions also needed to work natively on Windows, integrate well with NAS solutions, and be capable enough with RAW files.
+I was willing to pay for the software, but I didn’t want to have to spend more than $75, and certainly not over $100, considering I am at best an amateur photographer.
+I’m also mindful of my privacy1.
+After spending several hours researching the options available to me, I have decided to use ACDSee Pro 10 as my one-stop shop. ...

 June 26, 2016